-Toledo has a very interesting food scene largely influenced by the three cultures that once shared the city aka Muslims, Christians and Jews; and the region’s weather, as temperatures in winter reach numbers as low as below cero °C. If you are wondering what to eat in Toledo, Spain, we bring you the 5 most famous foods from Toledo, Spain that will surely keep you warm in winter.
+Toledo has a very interesting food scene largely influenced by the three cultures that once shared the city aka Muslims, Christians and Jews; and the region’s weather, as temperatures in winter reach numbers as low as below cero °C. If you are wondering what to eat in Toledo we bring you the 5 most famous Toledo Spain foods that will surely keep you warm in winter.

 What to eat in Toledo, Spain?
 The 5 foods you must try

 - 1. A classic: Roasted Partridge or Perdiz estofada

 - 2. Garlic soup or Sopa de ajo, the most famous soup in the area

 - 3. Toledo, Spain foods: Cochifrito or fried pork

 - 4. What to eat in Toledo Spain, in winter?
 Carcamusas

 - 5. What to eat in Toledo, Spain?
 If you like sweet treats: Marzipan

 1. A classic: Roasted Partridge or Perdiz estofada

 A classic food from Toledo, typical for Christmas and family gatherings.
 The partridge is slow cooked with vegetables, white whine and spices and as a result, you get tender and very tasty meat.